 In the afternoon we moored in Wharetea Bay on the east coast of D’Urville Island and rowed ashore for a fire and beers on the beach, as well as an Easter egg hunt.

 Large and remote, D’Urville Island is now home to only a handful of families but is rich in wildlife and even retains a few tracts of ancient forest.
 Bellbirds and Rifleman are the main creatures enjoying the views across to the mainland across the steep, farmed hills.
 There are a number of walking tracks to explore inland.

 A pair of fantails played along the beach, delighted by our arrival as our footsteps throw up tasty insects.
 The water is a rich green and the tops of tall sea grasses can be seen emerging as the tide slowly recedes.
 Another remnant of failed pioneer farming could be seen at the stream outlet where a straggling fig tree bent over the water.

 Placed high above the water on the rocky shore is a plaque marking the visit of Captain James Cook with his ship Endeavour on the 31st March 1770.
-This anchorage was where he spent a week gathering supplies of water and wood before his voyage home after months exploring and mapping New Zealand’s coastline (although obviously the Polynesian navigators had explored and settled in the area at least 600 years previously…)
+This Marlborough Sounds anchorage was where he spent a week gathering supplies of water and wood before his voyage home after months exploring and mapping New Zealand’s coastline (although obviously the Polynesian navigators had explored and settled in the area at least 600 years previously…)

 Back onboard, children and adults alike threw themselves into the pristine water as the warm sun beat down.
 At dusk a weka (bush hen) could be seen tiptoeing along the shoreline, pecking at insects with its long beak.
-Billions of stars filled the sky and teh soft hoot of a morepork
+Billions of stars filled the sky and the soft hoot of a morepork

 This is a richly storied landscape with tales of explorers, early settlers, shipwrecks and fishing legends.
 It repays slow and open-hearted discovery.